 The best placement for your solar panel installation depends on the pitch or angle of your roof, your home’s orientation towards the sun, and the latitude of the place you live.

-Having invested in a solar panel kit, you want to get the most value out of it.
+Having invested in a shiny new Eco-worthy solar panel kit, you want to get the most value out of it.
 The correct placement can help you save a lot of money and wean you from utility companies.
 Solar panels produce more electricity when the sun’s rays hit them perpendicularly.
 Making sure that they are facing in the right direction and at the appropriate angle will help ensure that your solar panels are producing the maximum amount of electricity.

-In the northern hemisphere, solar panels should face true south.
+In the northern hemisphere, solar panels should face the true south.
 This will allow them to receive light directly from the sun throughout the day.

 In the southern hemisphere, your solar panels should face true north.